When To Harvest Jalapeños (For Best Flavor & Heat)

 When To Harvest Jalapeños

-The color will depend on the pepper’s age and stage of ripeness, but many people prefer to pick jalapeños before they turn red.
+Keep in mind, the color will depend on the pepper’s age and stage of ripeness.
+Many people prefer to pick jalapeños before they turn red.

 Jalapeño stages of ripeness